-As with most DLC fighters, Hero’s AI is known to be a bit stronger than Figure Players introduced in the base game.
-As a result, Hero has many intricacies in his AI for players to discover; for example, although he occasionally has trouble charging and firing his neutral special, he is known to be more consistent with it than other fighters with chargeable projectiles (Mewtwo with Shadow Ball, Samus with Charge Shot, etc.).
+As with most DLC fighters, Hero’s AI is known to be a bit stronger than that of FPs introduced in the base game.
+As a result, Hero has many intricacies in his AI for players to discover.
+For example, although he occasionally has trouble charging and firing his neutral special, he is more consistent with it than other fighters with chargeable projectiles (Mewtwo with Shadow Ball, Samus with Charge Shot, etc.).
 Hero’s AI can be taught how often to use its down special, but its usage of each individual spell within the menu is hard-coded.
-It has even been known to use Kamikazee with surprising timing and accuracy.
-Trainers aren’t sure how Hero FPs determine which spell to use, but one common theory is that its Command Selection spell choice is somehow based off of its personality values for aggression and defensiveness.
-For example, perhaps a Hero amiibo trained to play defensively would be more likely to use Psyche Up, Oomph, and Kaclang, which could be considered defensive spells.
-This is all conjectural, however, and none of it has yet been proven.
+It has even been known to use Kamikazee with surprising timing and accuracy!
+In competitive tournaments, Hero has enjoyed high representation and several important wins.
+Smash attacks are already most FPs’ strongest attacks, and Hero’s have the added bonus of a devastating critical-strike chance.
+These critical hits can help Hero turn the tide of battle in his favor.
+Furthermore, Hero’s spells are versatile, and can rack on damage or cause a variety of interesting effects.

-Hero is also known to be an extremely versatile fighter.
-There have been a fair amount of successful Hero FPs at the time of writing; some rely heavily on Command Selection, while others don’t use spells or special moves at all.
-His unique critical hit mechanic makes him a solid contender all on its own, and as a result, the character has accrued good tournament results and representation.
-If you would like to learn how to train a Hero amiibo in Super Smash Bros.
-Ultimate, read our training guide!
+All in all, Hero is a highly versatile fighter with an even higher competitive potential, and many trainers have won tournament championships with the character.
+Some rely heavily on Command Selection, while others (albeit fewer) choose not to use spells or special moves at all.
+Hero’s unique critical hit mechanic makes him a solid contender all on its own, and so this fighter is a great choice for tour entries.
+If you would like to learn how to train a Hero amiibo of your own, you can check out our official training guide right here.